 IMPORTANT INDUSTRY DEVELOPMENTS

 ESTABLISHMENT OF THE CONSTRUCTION COVID-19 RAPID RESPONSE TASK TEAM (CC19RRTT) : April 2020 – The establishment of the CC19RRTT has seen the WCPDF proudly incorporated into a national group that has grown to include a further 33 key industry entities.
 In alphabetical order these are AAAMSA, ACHASM, ACPM, ASAQS, ASPASA, BBCBE, Builders, CBE, CESA, CIOB, Clay Brick Association of South Africa, CMA, CMF, Cox Yeats Attorneys, FEM, ILASA, Master Builders KwaZulu-Natal (convenor), MBSA, NCI, NSPI, SAACPP, SAARDA, SABTACO, SAGI, SAGIC, SAIA, SAIBPP, SAICE, SAPMA, SAPOA, SAPPMA, SAWIC & BE and TCI.

 As per an interview on Cape Talk with Master Builders South Africa chairperson and spokesperson for the task team, John Matthews, this grouping aims to collectively unblock relief measures for the industry in order for it to remain sustainable and help it navigate its way through Covid-19.
 It is being formed at a time of current industry challenges, against the backdrop of an already ailing construction industry – now exacerbated by Covid-19 – to call for serious interventions by all stakeholders in the industry.

-The task team’s key issues, to be tackled immediately, are:
+The task team’s key issues are: